-In a Blocking API, which is the common type, every method returns after its operation has been performed.
+In a Blocking API operation, which is the most common, every method returns after its operation has been performed.

 The SM Blocking Java API provides a wide range of operations.
-It contains most of the functionality of the Non-blocking API (reliability and auto-reconnect are not supported), as well as many functions that are not provided by the Non-blocking API.
+It contains most of the functionality of the Non-blocking API and many functions that are not provided by the Non-blocking API.
+Reliability and auto-reconnect functionality is not supported in the Blocking API operations.